 A multi-national semiconductor company had a declining cash-cow chip manufacturing business.
 Some senior leaders wanted to boldly shift to new products and enter new markets, but overall the company was proving unable to change.

-A diverse group of 40 participants representing Engineering, Sales, Business Transformation, Finance, Shared Services and HR were convened to tackle the question of transformation.
-The company’s senior leaders had decided the question beforehand, but after the agenda-setting exercise, many in the group argued that this was the wrong question.
+A diverse group of 40 participants representing Engineering, Sales, Business Transformation, Finance, Shared Services, and HR was convened to tackle the question of transformation.
+The company's senior leaders had decided the question beforehand, but after the agenda-setting exercise, many in the group argued that this was the wrong question.
 The real question, they proposed, was: How do we become relevant again?

 Subscribe for all our latest Forbes articles, whitepapers, and more.